 In the Route Planner, begin constructing your route by entering a start and endpoint either in the search bar on the left or by clicking on the map.
 You can choose to either have a one-way route or a round trip.

 These icons can be anything from beautiful views to brilliant roads to fantastic coffee stops.
-You can add these stops to your routes by clicking on the markers and Komoot reroutes your path to include them.
+You can add these stops to your routes by clicking on the markers, and Komoot reroutes your path to include them.

-A number of different routes are initially generated by Komoot’s algorithms depending on multiple factors like ride type and desired road and trail surfaces.
+Several different routes are initially generated by Komoot’s algorithms depending on multiple factors like ride type and desired road and trail surfaces.

 You can then see your route’s stats, including length, elevation, and estimated time to complete.
 There’s also a handy breakdown of surface and way types.